 Whilst the range of electric commercial vehicles is improving, it is still a challenge.
-We have analysed historical mileages, and thus identified suitable locations where they could be based,
+We have analysed historical mileages, and thus identified suitable locations where they could be based, further supported by the Satalia software.

 CARGO BIKES

 Our carbon free delivery cargo bikes in central London, introduced in 2021, have proven to be very popular amongst our customers.
 These bikes offer a sustainable solution to deal with urban traffic when delivering small tools, and following their success, in collaboration with local government we have also deployed them in Brighton.